apptanksas/horus-sync-client-kmm/readme.md

 ### Initialization

-In the **Application** of your app configure horus using the **HorusConfigurator** class indicating the base URL where your Horus server is configured and if you want to use horus in debug mode.
+In the **Application** of your app configure horus using the **HorusConfigurator** class passing a **HorusConfig** object with the base server URL and the configuration of the pending actions.

+The `PushPendingActionsConfig` class defines the settings for managing pending actions before synchronization.
+It includes the size of batches and the time expiration threshold to do synchronization.

+* **batchSize**: Number of actions to synchronize in each batch.
+* **expirationTime**: The maximum time in seconds allowed between synchronizations before forcing one.
+Default is 12 hours.

 It is also necessary to register **HorusActivityLifeCycle** to listen to the application's life cycle.